Learning theory

 - constraining-and-distillation-both-trade-generality-for-reliability-speed-and-cost — both mechanisms sacrifice generality for compound gains in reliability, speed, and cost; they differ in the operation (constraining vs extracting) and how much compound they yield

-- bitter-lesson-boundary — determines when constraining is permanent (spec IS the problem) vs when relaxing is needed (spec approximates the problem); composition failure is the tell that specs are theories, not definitions
+- fixed-artifacts-split-into-exact-specs-and-proxy-theories — determines when constraining can be hardened confidently (spec IS the problem) vs when relaxing must remain available (spec approximates the problem); composition failure is the tell that specs are theories, not definitions

 Constraining